cyntler/hamburger-react/readme.md

   <h1 align="center">Animated hamburger menu icons for React</h1>
 </p>

-[Hamburger icons](https://hamburger-react.netlify.app) with CSS-driven transitions, created to be as elegant and performant as possible.
+[Hamburger menu icons](https://hamburger-react.netlify.app) with CSS-driven transitions, created to be as elegant and performant as possible.
 This means no JavaScript animations, no transitions on non-cheap properties and a small size.

 ## Installation
 ```sh